gpsportsclub20/Vir_Pro/source/01_RoadMap/index.rst

    With VBA Excel and Python, you may perform a wide variety of **processes** which include creating functions to automate algorithms.

-   So, traverse your journey like a travelling salesman!
+   So, traverse your algorithmic pathway on the shortest route like a travelling salesman!

    ---
    .. figure:: /_images/ManyPixels/Decision.png